thejsway/thejsway/manuscript/chapter25.md

 It's time to put your Node.js knowledge into practice and create a real-world web server in JavaScript.
 This is often called **back-end programming**.

 > You will build exactly the server that was used in the previous chapters dealing with client-side web development.
-To test your server code, you can go back to code examples from chapters 22 and 23, and only change the start of the server URL from `https://thejsway-server.glitch.com` to your server URL.
+To test your server code, you can go back to code examples from chapters 22 and 23, and only change the start of the server URL from `https://thejsway-server.herokuapp.com` to your own server URL (which would be `http://localhost:3000` if your server runs on your local machine).

 ## TL;DR